-At the end of your disqualification period you will need to apply to the Roads and Maritime Services (RMS, formerly RTA) for a new licence.
+At the end of your disqualification period you will need to apply to Transport for NSW (formerly Roads and Maritime Services) for a new licence.
 You cannot drive until you have been given a new licence.

 For some offences a disqualification period is mandatory if you are convicted.
 This means the magistrate must disqualify you from driving.
 The only way you can avoid a licence disqualification in this situation is if the magistrate finds you guilty but doesn't record a conviction.
 This is commonly known as a 'section 10 dismissal'.

-If you have been convicted of a driving offence including alcohol, the court may have made a Mandatory Interlock Order at the time the court sentenced you for the offence.
-A Mandatory Interlock Order may be made if you have been convicted of:
+If you have been convicted of a driving offence including alcohol, the court may have made an Alcohol Interlock Order (previously known as a Mandatory Interlock Order) at the time the court sentenced you for the offence.
+An Alcohol Interlock Order may be made if you have been convicted of:

 If you do not obtain the interlock driver licence, you will be disqualified from driving for 5 years from the date of conviction (as at 1 February 2015).